 Camille Kouchner’s childhood was marked by sun-drenched summers in the south of France, where a vibrant cast of family and friends would gather at their Sanary-sur-Mer house.
 This familia grande, which included much of the country’s elite, spent memorable days and nights laughing, debating, drinking, and dancing.
 But a long-held secret poisoned Camille’s memories.

-In February 2017, Camille Kouchner gathered with family in Sanary-sur-Mer to bury her mother, who died with none of her five children present.
-Her passing would stir up old emotions, ultimately leading Camille to publicly confront a long-held and corrosive secret: her stepfather sexually abused her twin brother when they were adolescents.
-This violation of the parent-child relationship was compounded by the complicity of their mother, who learned of her husband’s actions and stood by him, shifting blame to Camille and her twin.
+In February 2017, Camille returned to Sanary at forty-one to bury her mother, who died with none of her five children present.
+Her passing would stir up old emotions, ultimately leading Camille to publicly confront the truth.

-The Familia Grande poignantly explores the family dynamics of abuse, and the questions of guilt and shame surrounding it.
-Camille grapples with her own sense of responsibility—for not having stopped her stepfather at the time, and for agreeing to keep silent as her brother asked—and also considers the wider societal forces that have allowed influential men to commit such crimes and avoid the consequences for so long.
+The Familia Grande poignantly explores the dynamics of abuse, and the questions of guilt and shame surrounding it.
+Published in France in 2021, the book sparked an important conversation about incest, and the attitudes and laws that have so often allowed influential men to evade consequences for their crimes.